‘Out of the way’: Rudy Giuliani’s PR blitz threatens to backfire on Trump

-Rudolph W. Giuliani’s public-relations war for President Trump appeared to backfire Monday, two days ahead of climatic House vote on impeachment, with one interview quoting him saying he wanted the U.S. ambassador to Ukraine “out of the way” and another ending up on Russian state TV.
+Rudolph W. Giuliani’s public-relations war for President Trump appeared to backfire Monday, two days ahead of a climactic House vote on impeachment, with one interview quoting him saying he wanted the U.S. ambassador to Ukraine “out of the way” and another ending up on Russian state TV.

 Mr. Giuliani, who returned from another fact-finding mission to Ukraine and Hungary a week ago, launched his pre-impeachment social media blitz on Sunday by alleging that he uncovered more proof of an “extensive” corruption scheme involving former Vice President Joseph R. Biden, son Hunter Biden, and others.
 He said impeachment is a cover-up to protect the 2020 Democratic presidential frontrunner from the true extent of his involvement in corruption.